 Be sure to water your amaryllis often during its brief but spectacular bloom period.
 After the flower has wilted, you can preserve the bulb for a re-bloom by cutting the stalk off at the base, leaving the leaves to send nutrients down into the bulb.
 When the leaves have dried completely, let the soil dry out and store in a dark, cool place for four to eight weeks before resuming watering.
 (Frankly, I've not had much luck getting a second bloom, but some people do.)

 If you've decked your halls with mistletoe, wreaths and garlands of evergreen branches, you will extend their life by keeping them as cool and moist as possible.
 Misting them occasionally or using an application of an anti-wilt product will help.

 The Christmas Cactus, which usually blooms from October to April, prefers direct sunlight and fairly dry soil.
 Water this plant only when soil is dry to the touch, and be sure to drain excess water.
 From the time of flowering until new buds are set, fertilize every two to three weeks with a water-soluble houseplant fertilizer.
 This plant is difficult to encourage re-blooming.

-The Cyclamen grows best in temperatures lower than 68 degrees and enjoys plenty of sunlight.
+The cyclamen grows best in cool temperatures below 68 degrees and enjoys plenty of sunlight.
 Try a north- or east-facing window.
 This is another plant that benefits from medium soil moisture.

-Recently, orchids have been available locally.
+Recently, orchids have been available locally, too.
 These plants can be easily cared for if kept in a warm spot with indirect light.
 Although most orchids only bloom once a year, the blossom can last as long as two months.
-Water often, but allow the soil or bark medium to dry out thoroughly between waterings.
+Water often, but allow the bark medium to dry out thoroughly between waterings.